 2. Hire and train the customer service team.

-Customer service managers are responsible for helping run the hiring process for new employees.
-When they need to fill in open positions, they read through applications of candidates, interview them, and make final decisions.
-To find the best candidates, it's vital that they ask the right customer service interview questions and answers to get a good grasp on their experience and abilities.
+Customer service managers are responsible for overseeing the hiring process for new service employees.
+When they need to fill open positions, they read through applications, interview candidates, and make final decisions.
+To find the best applicants, it's vital that they ask the right customer service interview questions to get a good grasp on the candidate's experience and abilities.

-After hiring, they ensure that new representatives are properly trained and equipped with all the tools they need to be successful.
-Managers may have to assign trainings required by the company, and also help new hires adjust into their new roles.
+After hiring, managers ensure that new representatives are properly trained and are equipped with all the tools they need to be successful.
+They're in charge of assigning required trainings and helping new hires adjust into their new roles.

-After training, managers will continue to support their teams by answering questions and being a resource for them.
+After training, managers will continue to support their teams by answering questions and being a resource for them during the workday.
 Just because they have completed training doesn't necessarily mean they're fully ready to tackle every challenge.
-They will continue being trained when a unique scenario pops up, so it's important for managers to remain patient and thoughtful.
+Training continues when a unique scenario pops up, so it's important for managers to remain patient and thoughtful.

 3. Set goals for the team and check progress.

-In addition, customer service managers are required to make sure every representative understands their responsibilities and is meeting company goals in a timely fashion.
-It may be helpful for them to set individual goals for each employee, especially at the beginning.
-This will supply basic metrics upon which to track their progress.
+Customer service managers are required to make sure every representative understands their responsibilities and is meeting company goals in a timely fashion.
+It may be helpful for them to set individual goals for each employee, especially at the beginning of their career.
+This will supply basic metrics upon which to track their progress and growth.

 When setting goals, managers should, of course, guarantee that they're actually attainable.
 Employees should always feel challenged, but not to the point of permanently feeling overwhelmed by failures.
-According to Zendesk, there should always be a solid balance of clear goals set for customer service reps to help them be successful.
+According to Zendesk, clear goals should always be set for customer service reps because it helps them be successful.

-If you are interested in becoming a customer service manager, consider helping your new customer service reps grow with a 100-day plan.
-Set weekly or bi-weekly goals and meet with them often to give them the opportunity to express if their workload is too exhausting.
+If you're interested in becoming a customer service manager, consider helping new customer service reps grow with a 100-day plan.
+Set weekly or bi-weekly goals and meet with them often to check on their progress and make sure their workload isn't too exhausting.

 4. Represent the voice of the customer.

-It's interesting that no company -- whether it be B2B or B2C -- would exist without its customers, yet a lot of employees in the company might not have a grasp over what the customer really wants and needs.
+It's interesting that no company — whether it be B2B or B2C — would exist without its customers, yet a lot of employees don't have a grasp over what their customers really want and need.
 That's where the customer service manager steps in.

-Working so closely with customers, customer service managers get the unique opportunity to hear directly from them.
-By actively listening, they uncover what problems customers are having that need to be solved, what they like and dislike about a certain product or service, and what their feedback is after purchasing.
+By working so closely with customers, customer service managers get the unique opportunity to hear feedback directly from the source.
+By actively listening, they uncover problems that need to be solved, customer likes and dislikes about a certain product or service, and feedback regarding customer engagement with your business.

-It's their responsibility to understand these customers inside and out and relay their perspectives in decision-making meetings with other managers and executives.
+It's their responsibility to understand these customers inside and out and relay their perspectives to other managers and executives.
 They help close the gap between company and customer and provide a better experience for customers by letting their voice be heard.